Is Gambling Legal in New Jersey? A Comprehensive Guide (2026 Update)

 Building a Responsible Gambling Strategy

-As a gambling business, you must take proactive steps to combat and prevent unauthozied gambling.
+As a gambling business, you must take proactive steps to combat and prevent unauthorized gambling.
 Central to this is a responsible gambling strategy, which you should implement across your online gambling business.

 A responsible gambling strategy ensures you only provide legalized games to players aged 21 or older and helps people maintain control of their expenditures.
 You can implement a strategy that lets bettors set deposit and time limits, preventing them from overspending or playing games for long periods without taking a break.

 Educating bettors about adjusting their wager limits to preserve their bankroll for as long as possible is also key to preventing problem gambling.
-Empowering people to gamble responsibly and bet within their means will enable your iGaming business to operate within state gaming regulations laws and develop a positive reputation within the industry.
+Empowering people to gamble responsibly and bet within their means will enable your iGaming business to operate within state gaming regulations.

 Key Takeaways